liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 the specific Message Board portlets delegated to it.
 Users who are placed in this role will inherit these permissions.

-The roles page of the control panel serves as a single interface which lets you create roles, assign permissions to them and assign users to the roles.
+The roles page of the Control Panel serves as a single interface which lets you create roles, assign permissions to them and assign users to the roles.
 Roles can be scoped by portal, site or organization.
 To create a role, click the *Roles* link and then click the *Add* button.
 You can choose a Regular, Site or